enahwe/KafkaGust/README.md

  * `0` : Send every message, one by one
  * `1` : Send the list of messages
 * ***sleep*** : The time sleep (in ms) between every message, useful to decrease the throughput
- * Note : A time sleep of zero will disable this feature
+ * Note : A time sleep of zero won't cause any slowdown
 * ***pause*** : The time to wait before to send the first message, can be usefull to synchronize the launching of consumers
 * ***nbrMsgsSkipped*** : The number of first messages to skip (for statisitics only, the first messages will be sent anyway)
 * ***timeout*** :